-A shareholder of Arbitron Inc. (ARB), which measures radio audiences for advertisers, asked a judge to halt the sale of the company to Nielsen Holdings NV (NLSN), claiming a breakup fee and other deal terms prevent competing offers, according to a lawsuit made public today.
+A shareholder of Arbitron Inc. (ARB:US), which measures radio audiences for advertisers, asked a judge to halt the sale of the company to Nielsen Holdings NV (NLSN:US), claiming a breakup fee and other deal terms prevent competing offers, according to a lawsuit made public today.

 Shareholder Joseph Pace claimed Arbitron’s break-up fee of $32.7 million and a provision in confidentiality agreements signed by other bidders “ensure any legitimate bidder has been effectively shut out of the process.”
 Pace filed the lawsuit in Delaware Chancery Court in Wilmington.